MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 # [Python SDK](#tab/python)

-Import required libraries and packages, configure credentials, and get a handle to the workspace by using the *config.json* in the current and parent directory.
+Import required libraries and packages, configure credentials, and get a handle to the workspace.

 ```python
 import json